Overtime Pay for Salaried Employees — Chicago, Illinois Overtime Lawyers

 The law requires many, but not all, salaried employees to be paid overtime pay.
-The overtime rate for salaried employees is dependent on the number of hours the employee usually works or is expected to work, as is reflected in his or her salary.
-As with hourly workers, non-exempt payments, such as shift differentials and non-discretionary bonuses, must be included when calculating a salaried employee’s regular rate of pay.å
+If you are salaried employee entitled to overtime pay, the overtime rate you must be paid depends on the number of hours you work or are expected to work, as is reflected in your salary.
+As with hourly workers, non-exempt payments, such as shift differentials and non-discretionary bonuses, must be included when calculating a salaried employee’s regular rate of pay.

 A salaried worker’s overtime pay depends on whether the employee’s hours remain the same or fluctuate from week to week.